chrcarrizosa/shinyseg/docs/docs/how-to/penetrance.md

 These parameters are entered using a table generated from the phenotypes specified in the pedigree table.
-For example, the following describes a constant relative risk model in which non-carriers have a lifetime risk of `affected` of 1% (phenocopy rate) with onset at 70±15 years of age, while heterozygous and homozygous carriers have a lifetime risk of 75%.
+For example, the following describes a constant relative risk model in which non-carriers (`neg`) have a lifetime risk of 1% (phenocopy rate) with onset at 70±15 years of age, while heterozygous and homozygous carriers (`het/hom`) have a lifetime risk of 75%.

 <img src={require("./img/rrisk-tab1.png").default} style={{maxHeight:"325px",width:"auto"}} />